HMS Dundas: Specifications

 Dundas had a crew of 140, a displacement of 1,180 tonnes when empty and 1,535 tonnes when full.
 She was 310 ft long, 33 ft on the beam and had a draught of 15 ft.
 She was powered by a Parsons or English Electric geared steam turbine, with two Babcock & Wilcox boilers giving 15000 shp and a speed of 25 kn.
 Her armament included two Mk.NC 10 Limbo 3-barreled ASW mortars and two 21 in torpedo tubes in twin mounts.
 She was also equipped with sonar and radar.

 Service

 Dundas appeared in the Ava Gardner film The Little Hut in 1957.
+Brief footage of the Dundas at sea also appeared in the 1964 Look at Life episode entitled The Price of Valour.

 In 1966 Dundas was part of the 2nd Frigate Squadron, based at Portland and used for anti-submarine training.
 In that year she was present at Portsmouth Navy Days.
 She subsequently completed a 14-month refit at Gibraltar Dockyard and re-commissioned on 21 June 1968.
 In the same year she took part in Navy Days at Portsmouth Dockyard.

 In 1970 she was present at Portsmouth Navy Days, at the time she had just completed a refit in Gibraltar and was still part of the Second Frigate Squadron to help train officers and men in Anti-Submarine Warfare at Portland.

 Dundas attended the 1977 Silver Jubilee Fleet Review off Spithead when she was part of the 2nd Frigate Squadron.